 Traditional Chinese Herbal Medicine consists of 5,767

-sources.
-The use of these substances can be traced back
+The use of these substances can be traced back to 1,000 BC.

-rich and powerful system has medicine has been created.
+system has medicine has been created.
+During this time,

 Individual substances are rarely prescribed alone in